Cape Charles is located in Northampton County on Virginia's Eastern Shore on a small peninsula, bordered by the Chesapeake Bay…

-The Coastal Virginia - Eastern Shore region is accessible via the 17.5-mile Chesapeake Bay Bridge-Tunnel.
+The Coastal Virginia – Eastern Shore region is accessible via the 17.5-mile Chesapeake Bay Bridge-Tunnel.
 The Shore stretches 70 miles and is situated between the Chesapeake Bay and Atlantic Ocean and is a treasure trove for small town coastal getaways.

 Step back to a time of old railroad towns and intimate fishing villages.
 Listen for the unique old-world accents spoken here, especially by Tangier Island residents!
 Shop at a roadside stand, and learn how to crab from a pier.